Sparkman High makes history, votes two students with special needs as Homecoming King and Queen

 Neal's classmates may treat him like everyone else, but the way he is loved, nobody else comes close.
 The cheers when his name was called were nothing compared to when he was announced King of the Court.

-"We're supposed to address him as 'His Majesty,'" his mother joked.
+"We're supposed to address him as 'His Majesty,'" his father joked.

 Of course, what kind of King is without his queen?
 Her name is Morgan Shikoh.
 She is also a student with special needs.
 They've shared classes together since third grade.